federicotdn/verb/README.md

 When writing a request specification, you may add properties via the Org special `:properties:`/`:end:` drawer to its heading.
 Any properties starting with `Verb-` (case insensitive) will be added to the request as metadata.
 Other properties will be ignored.

 The `Verb-Store` property has a special meaning.
-When this property is set, Verb will automatically store the request's response under the value set.
+When this property is set, Verb will automatically store the request's response under the specified value.
 To retrieve the response later, use the `verb-stored-response` function.
 It takes as an argument the same string key used previously.

 So, for example, we could modify our create/retrieve user endpoints like so: